 is a native of Detroit, Michigan.
-He earned two undergraduate degrees from the Wayne State University, one in Psychology and the other in Biological Sciences.
+In 1982 he earned two undergraduate degrees from Wayne State University, one in Psychology and the other in Biology.

-Fr.
-Shaw earned a Masters of Divinity Degree from the McCormick Theological Seminary (Chicago, Illinois).
+In 1988, Fr.
+Shaw earned a Masters of Divinity Degree from McCormick Theological Seminary in Hyde Park (Chicago).
 Never one to shy away from rigorous challenges, Fr.
-Shaw also earned a Certificate of Anglican Studies from the Seabury-Western Theological Seminary (Evanston, Illinois) the same year.
-He later went on to earn the Doctorate of Ministry Degree in Liturgy from the Graduate Theological Foundation, with all completed course work at the University of Oxford (Oxford, England).
+Shaw also earned a Certificate in Anglican Studies from Seabury-Western Theological Seminary in Evanston, Illinois the same year.
+In 2008, Fr.
+Shaw earned the Doctorate of Ministry degree from the Graduate Theological Foundation, with completed course work at the University of Oxford, (Oxford, England.)

-Following commencement from Seminary, Fr.
-Shaw was ordained to the Sacred Order of Deacon and Priest in 1988 and was assigned to his first parish duties as curate at the St. John the Evangelist Episcopal Church in south suburban Flossmoor, Illinois.
-In 1990, he was elected to become the Rector of St. Thomas Episcopal Church (Chicago), the oldest black Episcopal Church in the state of Illinois.
+Following commencement from graduate school, (seminary) Fr.
+Shaw was ordained an Episcopal priest in 1988 and was assigned to parish duties at St. John the Evangelist Episcopal Church in south suburban Flossmoor, Illinois.
+In 1990, Fr.
+Shaw was selected by his bishop and congregation to become the Rector of St. Thomas Episcopal Church, the oldest African-American Episcopal congregation in the state of Illinois.

-In addition to serving as a priest, Fr.
-Shaw also served for several years as an instructor of Biology and English as a Second Language at both the Columbia College and the Richard J. Daley Community College (Chicago).
+Fr.
+Shaw has also served as an instructor of Biology and English as a Second Language at Columbia College and Richard J. Daley Community College.

-Founded in 1878, St. Thomas (Chicago) has a long and proud history of rectors who have been outspoken and activists on social justice issues.
-During his twelve-year tenure as rector of the parish, Fr.
-Shaw initiated a dialogue with other Roman Catholic and Protestant congregations in the community to renovate the former Wabash YMCA.
-The “Y”, at 3757 S. Wabash Avenue, was once the only “Y” in Chicago that served African Americans, and until the last quarter of the previous century, had remained one of the African American community’s most treasured social and athletic institutions.
-It was here where the national observance of Negro History Week was conceived by Carter G. Woodson, which is now nationally observed as Black History Month.
-Under Fr.
-Shaw’s leadership, four churches formed the Renaissance Collaborative, a non-profit development initiative, to transform the then shuttered Wabash YMCA into a modern facility, complete with housing for more than 100 potentially homeless individuals.
-The result was an $11 million renovation and restoration that now still offers the same opportunities and sense of hope that the “old” Wabash YMCA offered generations of the past.
+Founded in 1878, St. Thomas has a long and proud history of rectors who have been outspoken on social justice issues.
+During his twelve-year tenure as pastor of the congregation, Fr.
+Shaw initiated a dialogue with other Catholic and Protestant congregations in Bronzeville to renovate the Wabash YMCA.
+The “Y” at 3757 South Wabash, was once the only “Y” in Chicago that served African-Americans and until the last quarter of the previous century, had remained one of the African-American community’s most treasured social and athletic institutions.

 In 2001, Fr.
 Shaw announced his candidacy for the Illinois State Senate.
-Although he was challenging a 20-year machine-backed incumbent, he ran a very strong second in a four-person race.
-His independent grassroots and community campaign garnered the most attention given to any 2002 state legislative race.
-Over forty articles appeared in the local press, including the Chicago Tribune and Chicago Sun-times report that stated: “even if Shaw loses, he is a rising star on the South Side and will be heard from again.”
+Although he was running against the 20-year machine-backed incumbent, Fr.
+Shaw ran a strong second in a four person race.
+Fr.
+Shaw’s independent grassroots campaign garnered the most attention given to any 2002 state legislative race.
+Over 40 articles appeared in the local press, including the Chicago Tribune and a Chicago Sun-Times report that stated, “even if Shaw loses, he is a rising star on the South Side and will be heard from again.”

 In 2003, Fr.
-Shaw became the 17th rector of the Historic African Episcopal Church of St. Thomas (Philadelphia).
-The parish was founded in 1792 as the first black church within the Episcopal Church.
-It is also one of two oldest black churches in the city of Philadelphia.
-He proudly serves as the successor to the Rev. Absalom Jones, the first black priest of the Episcopal Church, and first rector.
-St. Thomas (Philadelphia), like St. Thomas (Chicago), has historically been an active voice in advocating for causes of social justice and equality.
+Shaw became the 17th Rector of the Historic African Episcopal Church of St. Thomas, Philadelphia, Pa.
+The church was founded in 1792 as the first Black Church in the Episcopal Church, U.S.A.
+It is also the oldest African American Church in the City of Philadelphia.
+Fr.
+Shaw proudly now serves as a successor to the Rev. Absalom Jones, the first Black Priest of the Episcopal Church, and first Rector of St. Thomas Church.